-CBI arrests Trinamool Congress leader Anubrata Mondal in cattle smuggling case
+Arrested TMC leader Anubrata Mondal sent to CBI custody till August 16 in cattle smuggling case

 The Birbhum district president was among the TMC leaders who allegedly received a portion of money earned through illegal trade along the Bangladesh border.

+A special court in West Bengal’s Asansol on Thursday remanded Trinamool Congress leader Anubrata Mondal to the custody of the Central Bureau of Investigation till August 20 in a cattle smuggling case, PTI reported.

-The Central Bureau of Investigation on Thursday arrested Trinamool Congress leader Anubrata Mondal from his home in West Bengal’s Bolpur city for allegedly not cooperating in a cattle smuggling case, PTI reported.
+Earlier in the day, Mondal was arrested by the investigative agency from his home in West Bengal’s Bolpur city for allegedly not cooperating in the case.

-Mondal, the party’s Birbhum district president, was arrested after a Central Bureau of Investigation team questioned him for nearly an hour earlier in the day.
+Mondal, the party’s Birbhum district president, was arrested after a Central Bureau of Investigation team questioned him for nearly an hour.
 The Trinamool Congress leader had skipped two summons to appear before the CBI in the last few days, citing health issues.

 On Thursday, he was taken to the CBI’s camp office in Rampurhat for questioning, The Indian Express reported.
-He is likely to be produced at an Asansol court later on Thursday, according to India Today.

 On March 11, the Calcutta High Court had dismissed Mondal’s petition seeking protection from arrest.
 The judge had dismissed Mondal’s plea filed on medical grounds, noting that he had travelled outside his hometown of Bolpur on multiple occasions since the case was filed.